ocatelle/members-guide/online.rst

 Flickr - www.flickr.com/groups/nottinghack/
 ```````````````````````````````````````````
-The Nottinghack account on Flickr contains all the photos that are automatically uploaded from the Hackspace camera.
+The Nottinghack account on Flickr contains all the photos that are uploaded from the Hackspace camera.
 You can normally find this hanging from a hook on the wall next to the giant “H” in the studio - please take pictures of the project you are working on!

 If you are already a member of Flickr, you can contribute photos to the Nottinghack Group as well.